 Skip advert

 Advertisement - Article continues below

 Trim levels start with xLine, which gets plenty of features like a curved infotainment and driver’s display, 18-inch alloy wheels and heated seats as standard.
-M Sport is likely to be popular thanks to its athletic makeover inside and out, and it starts from around £50,000.
+M Sport is a popular trim in the UK, thanks to its sporty styling inside and out and starts from just over £50,000.
+At the top end of the price list sits the M50 xDrive that has a list price just shy of £70,000.

+Skip advert